Want to know an overlooked truth about SEO for small businesses in Perth?

 - Images and other media files that are too large

 - Inefficient website coding

 There are several tools to measure page loading speed, and they will tell you some of the issues that slow yours down.
 Use them and fix the problems you find.

 Make sure your site is mobile-friendly

 Mobile users now make up more than 50% of all searches done on Google.
 If you do not have a website that is easy to read and navigate on a smartphone, you’re potentially losing out on a significant number of customers.

 Security is a big issue online.
-A number of high profile “hacks” for various websites or online platforms has made people wary of having their information stolen.
+Some high profile “hacks” for various websites or online platforms has made people wary of having their information stolen.

 Now imagine you’re visiting a website, and you get a warning from your browser that the website is not secure.
 Would you stay on the site or even make a purchase?
 Or would you leave?
 That’s a big reason why Google uses HTTPS as a ranking factor.

-Having an HTTPs website will prevent those warnings being shown to your customers.
+Having an HTTPS website will prevent those warnings from being shown to your customers.
 As a small business, you know how important every single customer is.
-Use an HTTPs website so you don’t lose people who are worried about their online security.
+Use an HTTPS website, so you don’t lose people who are worried about their online security.

 Optimize your website pages